yanxifang/Gov-1347/_posts/2020-11-01-Final-Prediction-Model.md

 ![Safe States, 1992-2016](https://yanxifang.github.io/Gov-1347/images/safe_states_1992_2016.png)

 When putting everything together, these "safe" states already provide **192** electoral votes for Biden, and **59** electoral votes for Trump.
-This is not so surprising, given the large populations of the West Coast and the Northeast, both of which lean heavily Democratic.
+This is not so surprising given the large populations of the West Coast and the Northeast, both of which lean heavily Democratic.

 **After designating 25 states (plus Washington, D.C.) as safe states for either party, this leaves only 25 states to consider in my model.**